acestojanoski/ace-dark/README.md

 ## Credits

-I forked [Oceanic Next](https://github.com/mhartington/vscode-oceanicnext) and [Subliminal](https://github.com/gaearon/subliminal), and combined them to create a theme to fit my needs.
+I forked [Oceanic Next](https://github.com/mhartington/vscode-oceanicnext) and [Subliminal](https://github.com/gaearon/subliminal) which are based on other themes, and combined them to create a theme to fit my own needs.
+All credits goes to [Dan Abramov](https://github.com/gaearon) and [Mike Hartington](https://github.com/mhartington) for creating these beautiful themes.

+## Licence
+MIT

 **Enjoy!**